janetkarpenske/pictaverse-react/README.md

 - React Router
 - Material UI for stylization
 - Firebase for authentication/authorization and database storage
-- Mapbox for geolocation and map usage
+- Mapbox for map usage
+- OpenWeather - for geocoding and reverse geocoding

 ## Project Setup
 Navigate to project's client/ directory and create a .env file with the following contents: